doomsun-dev/data-mapper/README.md

 #### Description
 Map and transform data according to a mapping descriptor.

+Map and possibly transform data according to a mapping descriptor.

 #### Args
 - `context`, (optional) data for use in mapping, keys with namespace "dev.doomsun.data-mapper" are reserved for mapper configuration